Konanov/TeamUp/README.md

 npm start
 ```

-The `npm start` command first compiles the application,
+The `npm start` command first compiles the com.teamup.application,
 then simultaneously re-compiles and runs the `lite-server`.
 Both the compiler and the server watch for file changes.

 Shut it down manually with `Ctrl-C`.

-You're ready to write your application.
+You're ready to write your com.teamup.application.

 ### npm scripts